Marijuana Dispensaries Security

 Solutions for the Cannabis Industry

 Businesses involved in manufacturing, cultivation, dispensing and other aspects of the cannabis industry need to stay compliant with ever-changing laws and regulations.
-DGA stays on top of the laws of each state to ensure that your security systems meet these regulatory requirements at all times.
+CMD stays on top of the laws of each state to ensure that your security systems meet these regulatory requirements at all times.
 CMD is a fully integrated, full-service security systems provider, from custom design and installation to around-the-clock monitoring by our own UL Listed Monitoring Centers.

 that both employees and patients are monitored during business